Chapter 5 Probabilistic underpinnings

 Bayesian statistics is based on a different philosophical understanding of probability than classic (so called frequentist) statistics, even if both share the same probability calculus.
 In frequentist statistics, probability is a long-run relative frequency.
 For example, if we toss a fair coin a thousand times then we will see approximately 500 heads and 500 tails; we say the probability of heads is \(\frac{500}{1000}=0.5\).
 Of course 1000 tosses is not really enough to approach 0.5, so probability in this sense is defined mathematically as the limit when \(n\), the number of tosses in the example, goes to infinity.

-In Bayesian statistics10, probability is a degree of plausibility of a proposition, like that the coin will come up heads in our example.
+In Bayesian statistics12, probability is a degree of plausibility of a proposition, like that the coin will come up heads in our example.
 This degree of plausibility is informed by some observed (long-run) behaviour, like repeated tossing of the coin, but also other sources, like physical reasoning about the coin.
 In simple games of chance like coin tossing - processes that can be repeated a large number of times - it is hard to see the philosophical difference between the two types of probability and the two types of statistics.
 Where the difference is clearer - and important - is in the uncertain information we construct around statistical estimates, i.e. confidence intervals in frequentist statistics.
 Most important, however, are the many cases where there is no long-run relative frequency at all (or we cannot observe it).
-Consider, for example, the probability of exceeding a 1.5 degree Celsius rise in global average temperature by the end of this century; this is not a frequentist probability but a Bayesian one - a degree of plausibility given some data, models and other information that go into these kinds of assessments.
+Consider, for example, the probability of exceeding a 2 degree Celsius rise in global average temperature by the end of this century; this is not a frequentist probability but a Bayesian one - a degree of plausibility given some data, models and other information that go into these kinds of assessments.

 5.2.1 Frequentist sampling distributions

-Now on to uncertainty estimates, where I said the differences between frequentist and Bayesian probability matters.
+Now on to uncertainty estimates, where I said the differences between frequentist and Bayesian probability matter.
 Frequentist estimates like means, test statistics (t-test, F-test, …) and regression parameters all come with so called sampling distributions; probability density functions (PDFs) that describe the variation in those estimates if the estimation procedure were repeated an infinite number of times.
 These are PDFs in a long-run relative frequency sense.

 For the mean, if the population that the data \(x\) are a sample (of size \(n\)) from is normally distributed with mean \(\mu\) and standard deviation \(\sigma\), we can show mathematically that the deviation of the estimate \(\hat \mu=\bar x\) from the unknown \(\mu\), scaled by the standard error \(s_{\hat \mu}=\frac{s}{\sqrt{n}}\) (with \(s=\sqrt{\frac{1}{n-1}\cdot\sum_{i=1}^{n}\left(x_i-\bar x\right)^2}\) being the standard deviation of \(x\)) would follow a t-distribution in repeated sampling with parameter \(n-1\): \[\begin{equation} \frac{\hat \mu-\mu}{s_{\hat \mu}}\sim t_{n-1} \tag{5.13} \end{equation}\]